Webklex/sstb/README.md

-This job will trade `DOGE/BTC` on your defined Binance account with a step size of `0.00000001 BTC`, a volume of `0.00010200 BTC` and will send a notification via mattermost for all possible alerts (sell, buy, daily summary and an idle alert if nor order has been placed for over 300 minutes).
+This job will trade `DOGE/BTC` on your defined Binance account with a step size of `0.00000001 BTC`, a volume of `0.00010200 BTC` and will send a notification via mattermost for all possible alerts (sell, buy, summaries (at 08:00 (8am) and 20:00 (8pm)) and an idle alert if no new order has been placed for over 300 minutes).

 Create an other file `/opt/sstb/config/jobs/first-poloniex-bot.json` with a content like this: